 - Lower eligibility requirements for contributors: You don’t need to meet as many stringent requirements to participate in a SEP IRA as you do with other types of accounts.
 The requirements are only that you need to have earned $750, be at least 21, and have worked for the business in at least three out of the past five years.

 - Higher contribution limits: The traditional IRA limits you to $7,000 per year in contributions for 2024 (with $1,000 in catch-up contributions for those 50 and older).
-But with a SEP IRA, you can contribute up to the lesser of 25% of the employee's compensation, or $69,000 in 2024.
+But with a SEP IRA, you can contribute up to $69,000 or 25% of compensation, whichever is less.

 - Lower setup costs: With a SEP IRA, setup costs are often lower than if you set up different types of retirement plans for your employees.